And life goes on……

 their past emotions, must be saying “Oh!
 It’s no great deal”, the younger ones

 also, in their ignorance, saying “Oh!
-It’s no big deal” Will I also be doing this,
+It’s no big deal” Will I also be doing

-smile will be arrested on my lips.
+superior smile will be arrested on my lips.

 I must not forget to mention the fathers here.
-Though I
+Though I have no idea what they

-have no idea what they go through but I am sure it is equally if not more
+go through but I am sure it is equally if not more stressful for them.

-‘the stiff upper lip’ bravado and be ‘a man’ while we mothers have the luxury
+They have to put up ‘the stiff upper lip’ bravado and be ‘a man’ while we

-of giving way and being accepted as such.
+mothers have the luxury of giving way and being accepted as such.

-our milestones of parenthood!
+While the baby books record their milestones for posterity, there is no life book to record our milestones of parenthood!
 Letting go is a milestone.
-We cross it and rarely
+We cross it and rarely look back (except with affection) and go on to the next milestone.

 Happy parents’ day should also be celebrated separately!